ccyip/CS565Grader/README.md

 - When we start grading real students' homework, there will be a lot of exercises requiring manual grading.
 I check one such answer and ask myself this question: is this answer very exotic?
 How many other students might have answers similar to this?
-If it is not likely, I give it a manual grade and check the next submission.
+If it is not likely, I give it a manual score and check the next submission.
 But if it seems like a common answer, I update `test.v` (interactively) so that it can automatically grade this answer too.
-  Then copy `test.v` to `input/aux`, and rerun `prepare` and `grade`.
+  Then copy this updated `test.v` to `input/aux`, and rerun `prepare` and `grade`.
 It also feels great when you add a snippet of automation and knock down half of the exercises that you need to manually grade!
 - Repeat this process of manual grading and script enhancing, until all